vannguyengd/gooddata-ui/website/versioned_docs/version-6.1.0/50_custom__execution.md

                                 displayForm: {
                                     identifier: '<attribute-displayForm-identifier>' // Or URI: '<attribute-displayForm-uri>'
                                 },
-                                in: ['<attribute-element-uri-1>', '<attribute-element-uri-2>'] // Elements to filter by are specified by URI
+                                in: ['<attribute-element-uri-1>', '<attribute-element-uri-2>'] // Currently, attribute elements support URI only
                             }
                         },
                     ],